Culture and Traditions

 Xochimilco

 Xochimilco is a cultural heritage site inscribed in 1987 on the World Heritage List.
-UNESCO World Heritage List since 1993.
+The Historic Center of Querétaro is a cultural heritage site inscribed in 1996 on the UNESCO World Heritage List..

 It is a paradise located in the southeastern part of the city, 28 kilometers from downtown.
 Xochimilco has a unique charm and is a blend of natural wonders and historical monuments.